maks/dsg/README.md

 - watchfolder1, watchfolder2 and watchfolder3

 ## Markdown
-**SiteGen** lets you use [markdown](http://daringfireball.net/projects/markdown/syntax) to write your site content.
-At the beginning of each markdown file, you have the option to use a [YAML](http://rhnh.net/2011/01/31/yaml-tutorial) block to define custom values that you can inject into your templates.
+**DSG** lets you use [CommonMark aka "Markdown"](https://commonmark.org/) to write your site content.

+At the beginning of each markdown file, you have the option to use a [YAML](http://rhnh.net/2011/01/31/yaml-tutorial) "front-matter" block to define custom values that you can inject into your templates.
 Example:

     ~~~
     title: A Blog Post